GitTools/GitVersion/docs/input/docs/learn/how-it-works.md

 * `TrackReleaseBranches` - Considers the base version extracted from release branches when calculating the next version for branches configured with `track-release-branches: true` (part of default configuration for `develop` branch in `GitFlow` workflow)
-* `Mainline` - Increments the version on every commit for branches configured with `mode: Mainline`
+* `Mainline` - Increments the version on every commit for branches configured with `is-main-branch: true`

 Each strategy needs to return an instance of `BaseVersion` which has the following properties: